codemagic-ci-cd/codemagic-docs/content/knowledge-base/google-play-api.md

 ```

-## Using the service account with Flutter UI projects
+## Using the service account with projects configured with the Flutter workflow editor

-When configuring Flutter projects through the UI, the service account `JSON` key file must be uploaded to Codemagic in Google Play publishing settings.
+When configuring Flutter projects through the workflow editor, the service account `JSON` key file must be uploaded to Codemagic in Google Play publishing settings.
 Follow the instructions [here](../publishing/publishing-to-google-play).